-In case you have missed an injection, it is not recommended to administer a double dose, just carry out the next injection as usual on the target day.
+In case you have missed an injection, it is not recommended to administer a double dose, the course shall be continued as prescribed.

 Pregnancy and lactation

 There have been no records of undesirable effects when using Cortexin during pregnancy or lactation.
-However, since the data from clinical trials are insufficient to establish the safety of the drug during these time intervals, these groups of women are not yet recommended to use the drug.
-If it is necessary to prescribe the drug during lactation, breastfeeding should be discontinued.
+However, since the data from clinical trials are insufficient to establish the safety of the drug during these time intervals, these groups of patients are not recommended to use the drug.
+If it is necessary to prescribe the drug during lactation, breastfeeding shall be discontinued.

 Influence on the ability to drive vehicles and operate machines

-Store in a dry dark place at temperatures of 2°C to 20°C. Keep in a safe place out of reach of children.
+Store in a dry dark place at temperatures no higher than 25°C (77°F).
+Keep in a safe place out of reach of children.

 3 years.
 Do not use beyond the expiration date printed on the package.